nadinestrella/GiftList/README.md

     ```sh
     npm run dev

-4. Open a new terminal
-    ```sh
-    cd web

-5. Run the application locally (backend)
-    ```sh
-    npm run dev

-6. This command will start the app and open it in your default web browser.
+4. This command will start the app and open it in your default web browser.
 If it doesn't open automatically, you can visit http://localhost:5173/#/ manually.

 ### Contributing 📩